ntmv/MSc_criskcasebase/README.md

 - `bash_script_template` - Template for bash scripts for Compute Canada.
 Creates individual bash scripts to be submitted to the cluster for one simulation run.
 Requires `runscripts` and `logs` folder to be setup

-📌 `doc` - Thesis write up using `ubcdiss` template
+- `doc` - Thesis write up using `ubcdiss` template

-📌 `Final_results` - Contains all final scripts,figures and results generated for the thesis for variable selection and prediction performance
+- `Final_results` - Contains all final scripts,figures and results generated for the thesis for variable selection and prediction performance

-📌 `mtool` - `R` package for fitting a penalized multinomial regression model with the K-1 logit parameterization
+- `mtool` - `R` package for fitting a penalized multinomial regression model with the K-1 logit parameterization

-📌 `mtool_fit_diagnostics` - Documentation of known issues with `mtool`
+- `mtool_fit_diagnostics` - Documentation of known issues with `mtool`

-📌 `Papers` - Papers for background information.
+- `Papers` - Papers for background information.
 To be updated.

-📌`simulation_scripts` - Template script for simulation from a two-cause model using the `replicate` function
+-`simulation_scripts` - Template script for simulation from a two-cause model using the `replicate` function

-📌 `src` - Fitting functions and survival performance metrics functions
+- `src` - Fitting functions and survival performance metrics functions

-📌 `survsim_mod` - Contains modified funtions from the `survsim` `R` package to generate competing risks data with normally distributed covariates having 1) AR(1) correlation structure
+- `survsim_mod` - Contains modified funtions from the `survsim` `R` package to generate competing risks data with normally distributed covariates having 1) AR(1) correlation structure
 2) Block correlation structure

-📌 `updates` - Weekly meeting updates
+- `updates` - Weekly meeting updates

 # 📃 Abstract